Czartoryski Museum: Dresden and back

 He then travelled to Japan and acquired the vases and bronzes still displayed today at the Goluchow Castle.
 In 1914, he was called up to the Austrian Army and his wife Princess Maria Ludwika Krasinska took over the Museum, taking most of the important artifacts (52 paintings, 12 carpets, 35 folders of prints and drawings, and works by Leonardo da Vinci, Raphael, and Rembrandt) to Dresden because of her connections with the Royal Saxon Family.
 These works garnered great interest, with the collection being open to the public two days a week.

 In 1918, after the war, Hans Posse, Director of the royal collections, was unwilling to return the collection.
 He was fearful of the unrest in Poland.
 However, after two years of negotiation, all objects were recovered and transferred to the Family Museum in Kraków in 1920.
 The signing of the 1921 Treaty of Riga provided for the return of all looted or confiscated objects during tsarism due to the Bolshevik revolution.

-In 1931 a large number of important books, archives and objects that had been taken from Puławy by Russians in 1831 - immediately after the November Uprising - were also returned, though most of these were placed in various national depositories.
+In 1931 a large number of important books, archives and objects that had been taken from Puławy by Russians in 1831—immediately after the November Uprising—were also returned, though most of these were placed in various national depositories.

 In 1937, after Prince Adam Ludwik's death, his son Prince Augustyn, took over as head of the family.
 He married Princess Dolores Victoria Maria de las Mercedes de Borbon y Orleans and spent most of his time in Poland.
 Then, in August 1939, Europe was thrown into turmoil with the events of World War II, and the museum was forced to prepare for war.
-Sixteen cases packed with the most precious objects were transported and stored in Sieniawa, while the rest of the collection was carried down to the cellars of the museum, where unfortunately the Germans found the cases and looted the tradable objects.
+Sixteen cases packed with the most precious objects were transported and stored in Sieniawa, while the rest of the collection was carried down to the cellars of the museum, where the Germans found the cases and looted the tradable objects.
 Luckily, although the Leonardo and other pictures were roughly handled, they were not damaged.